Sephardic Jews: Sephardic Bnei Anusim

 Given that conversion made New Christians subject to Inquisitorial prosecution as Catholics, crypto-Jews formally recorded Christian names and gentile surnames to be publicly used as their aliases in notarial documents, government relations and commercial activities, while keeping their given Hebrew names and Jewish surnames secret.
 As a result, very few Sephardic Bnei Anusim carry surnames that are specifically Sephardic in origin, or that are exclusively found among Bnei Anusim.

 Distribution

 Pre-1492

 Prior to 1492, substantial Jewish populations existed in most Spanish and Portuguese provinces.
-Among the larger Jewish populations were the Jewish communities in cities like Lisbon, Toledo, Córdoba, Seville, Málaga and Granada.
+Among the larger Jewish populations were the Jewish communities in cities like Lisbon, Toledo, Córdoba, Seville, Málaga, and Granada.
 In these cities, however, Jews constituted only substantial minorities of the overall population.
-An exception may have been Medieval Lucena, reputedly home to an entirely Jewish population, and Granada, where Jews may have comprised the majority; the city was popularly known as Gharnāṭat al-Yahūd—"Granada of the Jews."
+An exception may have been Medieval Lucena, reputedly home to an entirely Jewish population, and Granada, where Jews may have been the majority; the city was popularly known as Gharnāṭat al-Yahūd—"Granada of the Jews."

 In several smaller towns, however, Jews composed majorities or pluralities, as the towns were founded or inhabited principally by Jews.
 Among these towns were Ocaña, Guadalajara, Buitrago del Lozoya, Lucena, Ribadavia, Hervás, Llerena, and Almazán.